 the exit status upon

-Output of the operating system command, returned as a string.
+Output of the operating system command, returned as a character vector.
 The system shell might not properly represent non-Unicode® characters.

 MATLAB converts characters to the encoding that your operating